 It’s much harder to manage your treasury if you don’t have a plan.

-The treasury plan is a table of all monthly revenues and outgoings.
+The treasury plan, or cash flow plan, is a table of all monthly revenues and outgoings.
 Together, these figures allow you to clearly identify your spending points and to know in advance when your treasury might come under pressure.

 What needs to go in my treasury forecast plan?